ikechukwukamalu8/Resilient-Deep-Ensemble-TTA/README.md

 Together, these components form a layered architecture:

-$$
+[
 \boxed{
 \text{Adaptation}
 +
 \text{Uncertainty Estimation}
 +
-\text{Conformal Verification}
+\text{Conformal Calibration}
 +
 \text{Runtime Safety}
 }
-$$
+]

-The objective is not simply to improve predictive accuracy, but to combine **adaptation and prediction with explicit runtime safety mechanisms**.
+The objective is not simply to improve predictive accuracy, but to combine **adaptation, uncertainty estimation, statistical calibration, and explicit runtime safety mechanisms**.

 ---

-## Important Statistical Note
+## Important Statistical Notes

+### Conformal Calibration

-The conformal guarantee should be interpreted under the assumptions required by the specific conformal procedure, particularly the relevant exchangeability or calibration assumptions.
+The reported (95%) level should be interpreted as a **nominal conformal calibration level** under the assumptions of the specific conformal procedure.

-The reported `95%` coverage is therefore a **nominal conformal target**, rather than an unconditional guarantee under arbitrary distribution shift.
+In particular, conformal guarantees rely on appropriate calibration and exchangeability assumptions.
+They should not be interpreted as unconditional guarantees under arbitrary distribution shift.

+### Sensor Drift

+The reported experiment uses a simulated sensor calibration drift:

+[
+\delta = +1.5.
+]

+Consequently, the observed improvement should be interpreted specifically within the experimental setting represented by the implementation.

+### MSE Improvement

+The reduction from:

+[
+0.7578
+]

+to:

+[
+0.0137
+]

-Likewise, improved MSE under the simulated drift condition does not by itself establish robustness to every possible real-world sensor failure or distribution shift.
+demonstrates substantial improvement under the reported simulated drift condition.

+However, this result alone does not establish robustness against every possible real-world sensor failure, adversarial perturbation, or unseen distribution shift.

+### Safety Intercepts

+The reported:

+[
+0/400
+]

+safety intercept count means that no runtime safety intervention was recorded for the evaluated test samples under the configured conditions.

+It does **not** imply that the safety mechanism would never trigger under other operating conditions.

 ---